nginxinc/template-repository/SUPPORT.md

 ### Mailing List

 Want to get in touch with the NGINX development team directly?
 Try using the relevant mailing list found at <https://mailman.nginx.org/mailman3/lists/>!

+## Commercial Support

+Commercial support may be avilable.
+Please check for information here <add url>

 ## Contributing